-- > During the past year, there was no preferential allotment or qualified institutions placement.: N.A. - > The Board has accepted all the recommendations of all the Committee. - > The Company has complied with all applicable mandatory requirements of Listing Regulations. - Since the Company does not have any subsidiary, the Policy for determining 'material' subsidiary is not applicable. - Commodity price risks and commodity hedging activities N.A.
+- > Utilisation of funds through preferential allotment or qualified institutions placement.- Not Applicable - > The Board has accepted all the recommendations of all the Committee. - > The Company has complied with all applicable mandatory requirements of Listing Regulations. - > The Policy for determining 'material' subsidiary Not Applicable. - > Commodity price risks and commodity hedging activities Not Applicable.

-12 COMPLIANCE OF DISCRETIONARY REQUIREMENTS
+12. COMPLIANCE OF DISCRETIONARY REQUIREMENTS

-- As the financial results are published in the newspapers and also posted on Company's website, the same are not being sent to the shareholders. - > The Company's financial statements for the financial year ended on March 31, 2021 do not contain any modified audit opinion. - > The Internal Auditor reports to the Audit Committee.
+- > Since the financial results are published in the newspapers and also posted on the Company's website, those are not being sent to the shareholders. - ➤ The Company's financial statements for the financial year ended on March 31, 2022 do not contain any modified audit opinion. - > The Internal Auditor reports to the Audit Committee.